 The Emma Flower Taylor Stable Murders – Double Murder By Shooting Still Unsolved

 On the morning of Tuesday, November 28, 1911, two employees of Emma Flower Taylor were found on the floor inside the stables, both having been shot.
-The two men, John S. Linehan, 49 year old coachman and Allen Hawes (incorrectly reported as Haas during the events), his 30 year old groom working under him, both accusing each other of the shooting as they lay dying on the floor where only one gun was found.
+The two men, John S. Linehan, 49-year-old coachman, and Allen Hawes (incorrectly reported as Haas during the events), his 30-year-old groom working under him, accused each other of the shooting as they lay dying on the floor where only one gun was found.

-Hawes, a married father of two young children (a four-month-old and a two-year-old) lived on the North Side of town on Lansing Street just a few years before the creation of the community Lansingdorp as a result of WWI manufacturing efforts at the Air Brake.
-Police would discover through their early investigation that Hawes had expected to lose his job before the week was out and had been “grouchy” much of the previous week as a result.
+Hawes, a married father of two young children (a four-month-old and a two-year-old), lived on the North Side of town on Lansing Street just a few years before the creation of the community Lansingdorp as a result of WWI manufacturing efforts at the Air Brake.
+Police would discover through their early investigation that Hawes had expected to lose his job before the week was out and had been “grouchy” much of the previous week.

 The Watertown Daily Times reported on the day of the Taylor stable murders—

 Yesterday he (Hawes) drove a horse a little longer than usual.
 When he came in, Linehan is said to have upbraided him for it.
 This, coupled with the fact that he expected to lose his job, may have accounted for the trouble the police say.

 Linehan spent over half his life, 29 years according to the times, working at the stable (Linehan had been employed by Roswell P. Flower in New York City and moved to Watertown, which accounts for the total number of years.)
 He was survived by a wife and three grown children, it was said that he never had any trouble with anybody.
 When Emma Flower Taylor spoke of letting Hawes go, Linehan spoke up for him and asked to give him another chance.

 As the Times reported the day of the Taylor stable murders—